New Year’s Resolutions 2018

 Anyways, I’m back and I’m here.
-I’ve missed blogging.
+I’ve stop-ed-black blogging.
 I needed to miss it to come back to it with authenticity.
 So here I am.

 It’s the start of a New Year and I’d like to blog 1-2x/month.
 It may be more, it may be less.
 I hope you’ll take a read at the topics that interest you.